djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 >  Predictable acquisition of customers, of recurring revenue, with annual prepay, in a good market, creates a cash machine

 ## Concrete Examples

 So here are a my current list of niches and problems which haven't been validated yet.
 I've put my favourites at the top, purely based on gut:

-- Write a techcnial pdf/book on dot net examples.
+- Write a technical pdf/book on dot net examples.
 Customer: dotnet developers.
 Problem it solves: lack of worked proper examples.
 A great starting point for applications.
 Learn from the best in the business.

 - Broken Link Checker.
 Customer: bloggers, webmasters.
 Problem it solves: Fixing up site and saying what is wrong.